JulianeGampe/vocabulary-quiz/README.md

   - This section will display nine buttons with nine different German words that the user can click.
   - If the word is matching the English word, the box will appear in green and a new English word will appear.
-  - If the word is incorrect the box will appear in red the user can try again.
+  - If the word is incorrect the box will appear in red and the user can try again.

 ![German Words](documentation/screenshots/germanwords.png)